Increment Without Confirmation Letter: Do Employees Need to Serve Notice When Leaving?

 gvivekraj

-You are talking two seperate things in the same point.
-Though there is an increment or not - there should be a notice period attached to any seperation depending on the policy of notice period by the company.
+You are discussing two separate things in the same point.
+Whether there is an increment or not, there should be a notice period attached to any separation depending on the company's policy.

 Hope this clarifies.